 How To Change A Will in Texas

-You can modify your will, amend your will, or otherwise change your will in Texas with a legal document called a “codicil.”
+You can modify your Texas last will and testament, amend your will, or otherwise change your will in Texas with a legal document called a “codicil.”
 You should never attempt to make changes to a will by writing on the will or striking provisions out in a will.
-Handwritten modifications on a typewritten will are generally ignored by the probate court, so it is best to use a legal codicil for making changes to a will.
+Handwritten modifications on a typewritten will are generally ignored by the probate court, so it is best to use a legal codicil for making changes to a Texas will.

 What Is a Codicil?